-Regardless of the type of opioid, detoxing can be painful and even deadly.
+Regardless of the type of opioid, detoxing can be painful and in extreme cases, deadly.
 Medical professionals generally recommend individuals seek assistance from a drug rehab facility, as medical assistance increases the likelihood of success as well as comfortability.
 Followed by inpatient drug rehab or outpatient rehab, people can recover and maintain sobriety afterward through support groups or therapy.

 If you’re ready to start your journey to recovery, contact a dedicated treatment specialist today.